Help for Health Hospice-Fremont County's non-profit hospice provider.

 Along with providing help with personal care needs, hospice care focuses on:

-Educating and supporting patients and their family members on care, disease progression, and treatment.
+Educating and supporting patients as well as their family members on care, disease progression, and treatment.

 Allowing nature to take its course.